 Instructions

-- In a medium-sized bowl, add in flour, baking soda, baking powder, cinnamon, nutmeg, allspice, and salt.
-Mix together and set aside.2 cups all purpose flour, 2 tsps baking powder, 1 tsp baking soda, 1/2 teaspoon salt, 1 1/2 tsps cinnamon, 1/8 tsp nutmeg, pinch of allspice
+- In a medium-sized bowl, add in flour, baking soda, baking powder, cinnamon, cornstarch, and salt.
+Mix together and set aside.2 cups all purpose flour, 2 tsps baking powder, 1 tsp baking soda, 1/4 tsp salt, 1 1/2 tsps cinnamon, 1 tbsp cornstarch

-- In a large bowl, add brown sugar, oil, eggs, vanilla, and sour cream.
-Whisk until well combined.1 cup light brown sugar, 3/4 cups sour cream, 1/2 cup oil, 2 large eggs, 1 tbsp vanilla
+- In a large bowl, add brown sugar, melted and slightly cooled butter, oil, eggs, vanilla, and sour cream.
+Whisk until well combined.1 cup light brown sugar, 3/4 cups sour cream, 1/4 cup oil, 2 large eggs, 1 tsp vanilla, 1/4 cup butter

 - Pour the dry ingredients into the wet and using a spatula, gently fold to create a soft muffin batter.